jenchen95/dataset-EV/README.md

 ### data_import
-import data from other dvc repositories pop_medium_r10.csv: population data from dataset-population
+import data from other dvc repositories pop_medium_r10.csv: population data from dataset-population, here r10 refers to category r10, not data from ar6 gdp_per_cap_r10.csv: gdp per capita data from dataset-population, here r10 refers to category r10, not data from ar6 gdp_per_cap_future.parquet: gdp per capita data from dataset-ar6

 ### data_task
 vehicle_in_use_r10.csv: vehicle_in_use data in AR6 r10 category